We do computer vision

 This may include the distillation of mathematical formulas from descriptions.
 In this way, dimensions, direction, rotation or other important information about the detected objects are available in a more feasible form.

-At the end of the chain, some sort of action happens.
-This can be as simple as a good/bad decision.
+At the end of the chain, some action happens.
+It can be as simple as a good-bad decision.
 Or the storage of the number plate with a time or speed tag.
 You name it.

 Broken bone detection